liawbeile/liawbeile.github.io/_pages/about.md

      - Learnt to apply scrum practices like sprint planning, planning/inserting/shifting tasks in product backlogs, setting definitions of 'done' for tasks, sprint review and sprint retrospectives.

 **_Feb 2021:_**
-I enrolled in a 6-month digital upskilling program called [RISE](https://rise.bcg.com/business-data-analytics/), an initiative by Boston Consulting Group (BCG), in the business and data analytics track, to build my business and digital skills.
+I enrolled in a 6-month digital upskilling program called [RISE by Boston Consulting Group (BCG)](https://rise.bcg.com/business-data-analytics/) in the business and data analytics track, to build my business and digital skills.

 The course is currently ongoing, and is expected to end in early Aug 2021.
 - Gained business skills including creative problem solving, modelling and analysis, story lining and slide writing.
 - Completed a case project and presentation on how to increase A. Co.'s consumer electronics revenues, in a team of 6 members.